vih/historie/_posts/2017-12-31-jannie-tolstrup.md

 I have this song that I really like!
 The funny thing about this song is that I'm not even sure, if I knew it, before I came here.
 But somehow the song means a lot to me now.
 I know it means a lot to a lot of you guys as well.

-The song is “Hjem” by Sanne Salomonsen.
+The song is _"Hjem"_ by Sanne Salomonsen.
 I would like all of you to sing the song with me, but first I would like to say a few words.

 I don’t think, it is a secret.
 But the party on Saturday was quite emotional for a lot of people!
 There were a lot of tears, a lot of hugs and a lot of talking about how much we all love this place.

 In the middle of all this, I just felt like being grateful.
 Grateful for what I have experienced here, and for all the friends I have got.
 And then 5:45 in the morning, when I was still a bit drunk and couldn’t sleep I felt like taking my computer up, typing some of the stuff down that people told me at the party, and stuff that I just felt like writing down.
 Now I would like to share that with you guys…

-Let’s start with the song “Hjem”.
+Let’s start with the song _"Hjem"_.
 I think people have heard this song around a 100 times the last couple of days.

 The other day I was sitting in the ‘Havestue’ - people were writing in songbooks, when Sebastian came down.
 With some other guys he had been listening to this song, he needed a break from all the writing, and all the crying!
 The song and all the goodbye letters somehow touched him, like they have touched a lot of other people as well.
 There is something unique about this song and this place.